-Contents: Information about the current ON-Bar activity
+Information about the current ON-Bar activity

 Index: applIndex, onActiveBarIndex

-Scope of a row: One ON-Bar activity
+One ON-Bar activity

+Table 3-12.
+MIB objects for onActiveBarTable

+MIB Object Description

+applIndex See "applTable" on page 3-2.

+onActiveBarIndex A number that OnSNMP assigns

+onActiveBarActivityType Type of activity:

+• dbspaceBackup (1)

+• dbspaceRestore (2)

+• logBackup (3)

+• logRestore (4)

+• systemBackup (5)

+• systemRestore (6)

+onActiveBarActivityLevel Level of activity:

+• completeBackup (1)

+• incrementalLevelOne (2)

+• incrementalLevelTwo (3)

-MIB Object Description applIndex See "applTable" on page 3-3. onActiveBarIndex A number that OnSNMP assigns onActiveBarActivityType Type of activity: dbspaceBackup (1) dbspaceRestore (2) logBackup (3) logRestore (4) systemBackup (5) systemRestore (6) onActiveBarActivityLevel Level of activity: completeBackup (1) incrementalLevelOne (2) incrementalLevelTwo (3) onActiveBarElapsedTime Length of time since the activity started, in hundredths of seconds onActiveBarActivitySize Total number of used pages to scanOnSNMP updates this value as the activity progresses. onActiveBarActivityScanned Number of used pages that the activity has scanned so far onActiveBarActivityCompleted Number of scanned pages that the activity has transferred for archiving so far onActiveBarActivityStatus Status of the activity onActiveTableTable
+MIB Object Description onActiveBarElapsedTime Length of time since the activity started, in hundredths of seconds onActiveBarActivitySize Total number of used pages to scan OnSNMP updates this value as the activity progresses. onActiveBarActivityScanned Number of used pages that the activity has scanned so far onActiveBarActivityCompleted Number of scanned pages that the activity has transferred for archiving so far onActiveBarActivityStatus Status of the activity onActiveTableTable

+Table 3-12.
+MIB objects for onActiveBarTable (continued)

-Contents: Information about the open and active database tables Index: applIndex, rdbmsDbIndex, onTableIndex Scope of a row: One open and active database table
+Information about the open and active database tables

+Index: applIndex, rdbmsDbIndex, onTableIndex

+One open and active database table